 Barbara Goto, OSHA San Franscisco regional administrator, says, “The ultimate goal is to bring about quicker resolution for whistleblowers and their employers regarding claims of retaliation for reporting safety and other concerns on the job.”

-OSHA approved training courses are a good requisite protocol for supervisors and safety officers in the manufacturing industry.
+OSHA Authorized training courses are a good requisite protocol for supervisors and safety officers in the manufacturing industry.
 Such courses address the rights of whistleblowers and outline the importance of transparency in a potentially dangerous workplace.